Booms, Busts, and Government Stimulated Demand

 • The inability of people to get loans or refinance demolished the housing market, making it even harder for those in trouble to sell, even at a loss.
 Foreclosures cascaded further.
 This tanked the housing prices and caused the very foreclosures they were intended to prevent.
 People who would have gladly sold their homes or refinanced were foreclosed on instead.
 The banks were nothing but a Ponzi scheme.

 To unravel the above mess, you have to realize that government financial regulation is an illusion.
 It creates waste and assures that the booms and busts are larger, last longer, and affect everyone.
 The bottom line is that we had people borrowing fake money from the central bank, money which was backed up by the government, which is backed up by the people – people borrowed fake money from themselves to buy houses they couldn’t afford, and subsequently lost them.
-The free market won out and balanced itself, despite the government meddling, but with a loss of productivity caused by the waste of effort.
+The free market balanced itself, via crash, despite the government meddling, but with a much greater magnitude than it would otherwise have had.
 Without government regulation, fractional reserve lending wouldn’t exist on a national scale, nor would subprime loans, and neither would the problem.

 From the wiki: “fractional reserve banking benefits the economy by providing regulators with powerful tools for manipulating the money supply, interest rates, and government debt creation.
 From a Keynesian point of view this debt creation provides governments with much greater latitude to stimulate the economy through government spending.”